 Stress seems to be a daily part of our existence.
 Even before we had a global pandemic that was causing underlying anxiety, we seem to be addicted to stress.
 I wore stress like a badge of honor for years, bragging that I was so exhausted that I ate a bag of cookies and drank a bottle of wine to decompress at the end of the day.
 Even though I was teaching and practicing yoga almost daily, it wasn't enough to calm my nerves.
 I needed more practices in my day that would relieve the build up tension in my nervous system.
 But I also realized that the idea of meditating for 30 minutes or journaling every morning felt intimidating.... and I knew if it felt overwhelming, I wasn't going to do it.
-I needed ways to decrease stress that were quick and easy.
+So I needed effective ways to decrease stress that were also quick and easy.

 Sniff some essential oils.
-I am just starting to get into essential oils as a way to change my mood and connect with my sense of smell.
+I have recently become obsessed with essential oils as a way to change my mood and connect with my sense of smell.
 We know that certain smells can affect our hormones.
 Any mom who has ever held her baby can tell you about the hormone cascade that happens when we smell our child.
 We also know that people can be triggered by smells that were present when they experienced a traumatic event.
 So it makes sense that smells can also produce a positive emotional effect on the body.
 Lavender is one of the most common oils that people reference for stress relief.
 But according to Medical News Today, other oils that may be effective include bergamot orange, camomile, and sage.
 I personally love doTERRA's ClaryCalm for

 Take supplements to support gut health and mood.
 There is increasing evidence that shows the connection between the gut and the brain.
 In one study, scientists found that people who took probiotics reported lower rates of anxiety and depression.
 Other supplements such as Omega-3 fatty acids, ashwagandha, Vitamin D, and Magnesium have also been shown to positively impact mood.
 As with any supplements, it is good to consult a doctor before adding something new to your routine.